Ankyloglossia in Children

 your child is having trouble breastfeeding.
 If you believe your child is having problems

-making sounds, see your child’s healthcare provider or a speech pathologist.
+making sounds, see your child’s provider or a speech pathologist.

 - Tongue-tie (ankyloglossia) is a problem with the tongue that